ahskihdus/seed-vault/README.md

 ## Uploading Artifacts

-To read more in detail on how to use the website read the User Manual: [Link Text](UserManual.pdf)
+To read more in detail on how to use the website read the [User Manual](UserManual.pdf)

 1. **Login** with appropriate credentials
 2. Navigate to **Upload** page